Didache: Church organization

+Apocalyptic prophecy

+The Didache ends with a description of the end-times, which will be characterized by the appearance of false Prophets, schisms within the Church and, finally, the dominion over the whole Earth of "the world-deceiver", who will pretend to be "the Son of God".
+After these things come to pass, the Second Coming of Jesus Christ will take place:

+And then shall appear the signs of the truth: first, the sign of an outspreading in heaven, then the sign of the sound of the trumpet.
+And third, the resurrection of the dead, but not of all: rather, as it is said, "the Lord shall come and all His saints with Him."
+Then shall the world see the Lord coming upon the clouds of heaven.

-Matthew and the Didache
+Gospels and the Didache

 Significant similarities between the Didache and the Gospel of Matthew have been found as these writings share words, phrases, and motifs.
 This close relationship between these two writings might suggest that both documents were created in the same historical and geographical setting.

+Christopher Tuckett has argued that the Didache presupposes the existence of the Gospel of Luke, both in 1.3-2.1 and in 16.1.
+Allison and Davies identify the Didache's dependence on Matthew as well.

 One argument that suggests a common environment is that the community of both the Didache and the gospel of Matthew was probably composed of Jewish Christians from the beginning.

 The Two Ways teaching (Didache 1–6) may also have served as a pre-baptismal instruction within the community of the Didache and Matthew.
 Furthermore, the correspondence of the Trinitarian baptismal formula in the Didache and Matthew (Didache 7 and Matthew 28:19) as well as the similar shape of the Lord's Prayer (Didache 8 and Matthew 6:5–13) appear to reflect the use of similar oral traditions.
 Finally, both the community of the Didache (Didache 11–13) and Matthew (Matthew 7:15–23; 10:5–15, 40–42; 24:11,24) were visited by itinerant apostles and prophets, some of whom were heterodox.

 The relationship between the two documents continues to be debated with vigor.
 (Note: Syreeni argues that the Didache may come from perhaps a generation later than Matthew and uses Matthew as an authoritative text.
 Kloppenborg raises the issue of the Didaches possible knowledge and/or use of the canonical gospels: he finds probable use of Luke though not clearly of Matthew.
 Both in Sandt 2005.)